Knowledge Base Articles: Types, Templates, and Best Practices

 They can be used in many different ways, such as:

-Accessible to both employees and customers, knowledge base articles make it easier for everyone to find solutions and understand your offerings.
+Accessible to both employees and customers, knowledge base articles make it easier to find solutions and understand how services work.

 Get your knowledge article free templates and start right away!